 With all it’s rivers and lochs, hills and mountains, woodlands and beaches the opportunities here are endless.
 We have jumped in, feet first (not literally) and tried canyoning and SUP’ing in Perthshire.
 We are discovering new walks all the time.
 Although there are 282 Munros here in Scotland, there are plenty of coastal walks or low level hill walks to do too.

 I don’t think we shall ever get bored of impromptu road trips or camping out during mid summer.

 My travel blog

 As a photographer I revel in visiting new places and being able to share them over on Instagram but to marry that with my own thoughts and words and share with others is something that I never thought I would be doing.
-Yet three years down the line it feels very natural to share it all.
+Yet nearly five years years down the line it feels very natural to share it all.